 Once you’ve got yourself a book cover (or two, or more), set a timer for, say, 20 minutes to noodle around with some ideas.
 Reverse engineer a story from your cover image and/or title.
 See where they take you.
 You don’t have to write a whole frickin’ novel, but you might find your ideas magically morph into something you’d like to have a go at writing about…

-Then go post your book covers on the writing forum and tell everyone your story idea!
+Then go post up your book covers and tell everyone your story idea!

 P.S.
 You can totally do this for your own stories/work-in-progress, too – except you already know the title and you’ll need to find an image/typeface that accurately represents it.
 But once you’ve got a version (or several versions) it’s pretty farking cool to see your book as a ‘real’ thing.
 You can even print it out and stick it above your desk to remind yourself what you’re aiming for.
 Or even make your own paper version: